rpdelaney/l4d2-tourney-rules/rules.md

 Pairings and brackets for each round will be posted weekly on Monday, along with the list of maps for the selection process (see Section 2.2.7).

+For each match, a discord channel will be created for scheduling.
+You must use the assigned channel to schedule the match.

 ### 5.2 Scheduling deadline

 Schedule your matches promptly.
 Begin negotiating the schedule early;